Emergent glassy behavior in a kagome Rydberg atom array

 Experimentally, the spin glass phase can be detected by preparing a (deterministic) far-from-equilibrium initial state, quenching to the glassy region, measuring snapshots in the occupation basis, and repeating the protocol, but stopping at different points in the temporal evolution each time.
 This would allow one to observe the anomalously slow relaxation dynamics, as recently demonstrated in experiments studying a disordered XXZ model on a Rydberg quantum simulator~\cite{signoles2021glassy}.
-It would also be interesting to understand whether the kinetic constraints associated with the Rydberg blockade are directly responsible for the emergence of such slow dynamics~\cite{knap2019}.
 It is also possible to use Bragg spectroscopy to measure the dynamics of the glass phase in cold-atom systems held in optical lattices~\cite{senaratneSpin2022}.
-Finally, even though the Edwards-Anderson order parameter can be challenging to measure in quantum simulators (since it requires knowledge of time correlation functions), one can probe an efficient proxy for $q^{}_{\textsc{ea}}$ by measuring the eigenstate spin-glass order parameter~\cite{heyl2019} constructed from two-site reduced density matrices, which can be can be accessed by a variety of methods including quantum state tomography~\cite{huang2020predicting}.
+Finally, even though the Edwards-Anderson order parameter can be challenging to measure in quantum simulators (since it requires knowledge of two-time correlation functions), one can probe an efficient proxy for $q^{}_{\textsc{ea}}$ by measuring the eigenstate spin-glass order parameter~\cite{heyl2019} constructed from two-site reduced density matrices, which can be can be accessed by a variety of methods including quantum state tomography~\cite{huang2020predicting}.

 \foreach \x in {1,...,4} {

 \includepdf[pages={\x}]{SM} }